Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment: Benchmark study

-Figures~\ref{fig:sense}($b,c$) display our sensitivity estimates at SPS and LHC-dump, respectively.
+Figures~\ref{fig:sense}($b$) and \ref{fig:sense}($c$) display our sensitivity estimates at SPS and LHC-dump, respectively, assuming a fixed baseline of $L_{\rm dist}=1$~m.
+While facility-specific studies are necessary to determine the optimal baselines in these cases, we adopt this value for illustrative purposes to enable a uniform comparison across different beam facilities.
 Unlike PIP-II, more energetic photons would come out of the target in addition to the neutron-induced photons, such as those from processes like $K_L^0\to3\pi^0\to6\gamma$, due to higher proton beam energies.
-Our \texttt{GEANT4} simulation suggests that the backgrounds from photons exiting the target are significantly suppressed with $E_{\gamma,{\rm cut}}$ and PoT/bunch in Table~\ref{tab:beams}; more quantitatively, $\sim 4.0\times 10^8$ and $\sim 4.2\times 10^{12}$ accidental photon pairs per year at SPS and LHC-dump, respectively.
-Assuming a similar-level suppression factor of $\sim 10^8-10^9$ as in Ref.~\cite{Jang:2022tsp} along with posterior cuts (e.g., invariant mass window) therein, we expect $\sim 4$ and $\sim 42,000$ di-photon backgrounds annually.
+Our \texttt{GEANT4} simulation suggests that the backgrounds from photons exiting the target are significantly suppressed with $E_{\gamma,{\rm cut}}$ and PoT/bunch in Table~\ref{tab:beams}; more quantitatively, there are $\sim 1.2\times 10^9$ and $\sim 4.2\times 10^{12}$ accidental photon pairs per year at SPS and LHC-dump, respectively.
+Assuming a similar-level suppression factor of $\sim 10^8-10^9$ as in Ref.~\cite{Jang:2022tsp} along with posterior cuts (e.g., invariant mass window) therein, we expect $\sim 12$ and $\sim 42,000$ diphoton backgrounds annually.
+The effectiveness of the posterior cuts such as the distance-of-closest-approach cut, arrival-time-difference cut, fiducial-volume cut, trace-back cut, and invariant-mass-window cut, as developed in Ref.~\cite{Jang:2022tsp}, relies on the detector's capabilities.
+For illustration, we assume a similar level of detector performance to achieve comparable background suppression.

 Similarly to the PIP-II case, the maximum sensitivity reaches around the beam-dump ceiling are rather robust and nearly insensitive to beam parameters, detector geometry, statistics, etc. As pointed out earlier, the impact of the detector angular coverage is much less pronounced in SPS and the LHC than that in PIP-II since the signal is more highly forward-directed.